kamperh/recipe_bucktsong_awe_py3/readme.md

 Please cite this paper if you use the code.

-**Note:** This is an updated version of the https://github.com/kamperh/recipe_bucktsong_awe recipe.
+**Note:** This is an updated version of the recipe at https://github.com/kamperh/recipe_bucktsong_awe.
 The code here uses Python 3 (instead of Python 2.7) and uses LibROSA for feature extraction instead of HTK.
 Because of slight differences in input features, the results here does not exactly match those in the paper above, since the older recipe